IoDLT/symbol-ionic-patch/README.md

- # NEM2 Ionic Patch & Template
+ # Symbol Ionic Patch & Template

  This repo contains a patch file (`patch.js`) to enable a developer to develop Catapult mobile apps via Ionic and Capacitor.
 Using this, you can interact via REST gateway of Catapult using websockest and RxJs API calls.